Adnene93/RefineAndMine/README.md

 3. **Experiments**: a collection of additional experiments depicting the effectiveness of ___`RefineAndMine`___ as well as the set of scripts used to generate the experiments.
 4. **AnimatedFigures**: a set of gif files illustrating the functioning of  ___`RefineAndMine`___ over some UCI datasets.

-We give below an illustration of an execution of ___`RefineAndMine`___ over some input UCI dataset depicting how the devised anytime algorithm explore the search space looking for a diversified patterns set.
+We give below an illustration of an execution of ___`RefineAndMine`___ over some input dataset depicting how the devised anytime algorithm explore the search space looking for a diversified patterns set.
 The first figure (left) presents some ground truth computed over the considered datset, the second figure (right) illustrates the returned patterns by ___`RefineAndMine`___ at differents stages of its execution while the third ones report some evaluation measures.
 Note that, the time is reported in ___seconds___.
 Below the figure we explain the core idea of ___`RefineAndMine`___, to read the figure keep in mind that: ___`RefineAndMine`___ starts by a discretization (a coarse one) and refines it by adding new cut-points in different dimensions as the time increases.
 Each gray dotted line corresponds to a new cutpoint added by the method, eventually the approach is able to perform a full traversal of the search space but still (as the example figure shows) the method always provide a solution following the anytime paradigm.
 ![](figures/HABERMAN_2_1.gif)